ColiverSEC/Enterprise-IAM-Lab/entra/hybrid-identity.md

   - It should have line-of-sight to your domain controller and internet access
 - **Download the Microsoft Entra Connect installer**
   - **Recommended:** Download directly from the **Microsoft Entra Admin Center** to ensure you get the latest version:
-    - Navigate to **Entra ID → Entra Connect → Get Started → Download Connect Sync Agent → Accept terms & download**
+    - Navigate to **Entra ID → Entra Connect → Get Started → Manage → Download Connect Sync Agent → Accept terms & download**
   - **Alternative:** Use the official Microsoft download page if portal access isn’t available:
     - [Microsoft Entra Connect Download](https://www.microsoft.com/en-us/download/details.aspx?id=47594)
 - **Run the Entra Connect installer** on your domain-joined server